hamzeiehsan/Questions-To-GeoSPARQL/README.md

 ```

 Note that you need GeoSPARQL and SOLR servers running (check the dataset folder for creating solr indexes and ttl files)

-Note, that to generate executable queries you should make sure that Apache Solr is working using the solr_index.
+To generate executable queries you should make sure that Apache Solr is working using the solr_index.
 To generate answers, we used Apache GeoSARQL Fuseki and loaded Yago2, Yago2Geo and our dataset.
 Then executable queries can be used to retrieve the answers.
 ## License